sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 `_binary_src_tar_gz_start` to `_binary_src_tar_gz_end`.
 Next we write a C++ source file that defines a function `get_archive` to convert the byte stream into a `std::vector<char>`.
-We also encode the output of `printenv`, the various `PATH` environment variables, and the CMake generated `LibraryVersions.txt` file into the source file.
+We also encode the output of `printenv`, the various `PATH` environment variables, and the CMake generated `BuildInfo.txt` file into the source file.
 Finally, the generated source file is built during the linking phase and the object file containing the source archive is linked into the executable.

-To further aid in reproducibility, the `printenv` output and `LibraryVersions.txt` contents are written to HDF5 files as part of the `h5::Header` object.
+To further aid in reproducibility, the `printenv` output and `BuildInfo.txt` contents are written to HDF5 files as part of the `h5::Header` object.
 The archive of the source tree is written using the `h5::SourceArchive` object and can be extracted by running
 ```